 b.
 Getting Married or Divorced

-Washington is one of the few remaining community property states, so property and debts acquired during a marriage belong equally to both spouses.
+In contrast, Washington is one of the few remaining community property states, so property and debts acquired during a marriage belong equally to both spouses.
 The law assumes joint ownership, regardless of who acquired a particular asset.
 For example, if you buy a house, even if only one name appears on the title, it belongs to both spouses.
 Therefore, in a divorce, all assets are available for division.

-3. College – 529 Plans
+3. College: 529 Plans

-Finally in the Northwest Financial Guide – college savings.
 Oregon and Washington both offer 529 plans that are designed to help families save for education expenses.
 However, there are some significant differences between the two plans as outlined below.

 a.
 Oregon Plan

-Oregon’s plan is called the Oregon College Savings Plan.
-State Tax Benefit: Oregon residents get a state income tax credit of $170 for single filers and $340 for joint filers per year.
+State Tax Benefit: Oregon residents get a state income tax credit of $180 for single filers and $360 for joint filers per year.
 Your income determines the amount you must contribute to get this credit.
 This is a benefit to Oregon residents.

-Contributions are limited to a maximum account value of $500,000.
+Contribution Limit: Contributions are limited to a maximum account value of $500,000.

 Investment Options: Oregon’s plan offers all-in-one diversified portfolios that automatically more to more conservative investments as the beneficiary approaches the targeted year of college enrollment.
-Alternatively, they offer static
+Alternatively, they offer static portfolios to select from.

 b.
 Washington Plan

-Washington’s plan is called the Washington College Savings Plan.
 State Tax Benefit: Unlike Oregon’s, Washington’s plan does not offer a state income tax deduction for contributions for Washington residents.